ShivamPatel145/weather-app/README.md

 ## Environment Setup

+### Local Development

 - The API key is stored in `config.js` (not tracked by Git for security)
 - Never commit your actual API key to version control
 - The `.gitignore` file prevents accidental commits of sensitive data

+### Production Deployment (Vercel)

+1. Set the environment variable `WEATHER_API_KEY` in your Vercel dashboard
+2. The app will automatically use the environment variable in production
+3. No additional configuration needed

+## Deployment

+### Deploy to Vercel

+1. Fork/clone this repository
+2. Connect your GitHub repository to Vercel
+3. Set the environment variable:
+   - Variable name: `WEATHER_API_KEY`
+   - Value: Your OpenWeatherMap API key
+4. Deploy!

 ## Folder Structure